larrydodson/MechaCar_Statistical_Analysis/README.md

  3. *Does this linear model predict mpg of MechaCar prototypes effectively?
 Why?*

- For r2 (r-squared) value, aka the coefficient of determination, as a probability metric to determine likelihood of predictability for future data points as a fit to the linear model.
+>  Yes, the r2 (r-squared) value = 0.7149.
+As the coefficient of determination, it is a probability metric to determine likelihood of predictability for future data points as a fit to the linear model.
 A value for r2 in the range between 0 and 1 will indicate a likely probable fit.

-> Yes, the linear model is an effective predictor, because the multiple r-square value is 0.7149 and the p-value is 5.35e-11, which is below the significance level of 0.05%.
-The r-square value indicates that 71% of predictions will be correct using this linear model.
->
-> look at Rsq for this   ..    vehicle length, ground clearance and AWD have impact on an mpg parameter   ..  the following variables/coefficients provide a non-random amount of variance to the mpg values in the dataset:
- - vehicle length: Pr(>|t|) = 2.60e-12
- - ground clearance: Pr(>|t|) = 5.21e-08
- - (Intercept): Pr(>|t|) = 5.08e-08
-> P-values for those variables are much smaller than our significance level of 0.05.
-Therefore, we have sufficient evidence to state that those parameters have significant impact on the mpg values in the dataset.
-> Intersept value in our model is statistically significant too which means that there are other variables and factors that contribute to the variation in mpg that have not been included in our model (and into the dataset) and those values may still need to be collected or observed.
+This is in that range.
 >

 .-----------------------------------------------------------